Larisa Latynina: Family

 She was born to Pelageya Anisimovna Barabamyuk (1902–1975) and Semyon Andreevich Diriy (1906–1943), who died in the Battle of Stalingrad.
 Larisa was married three times.
 Her current husband is Yuri Izrailovich Feldman (b.
 1938), a member of the Russian Academy of Electrotechnical Sciences and a former competitive cyclist.
 Her daughter from a former marriage, Tatyana Ivanovna Latynina (b.
 1958), is a folk dancer.
 She was born only five months after her mother won a world all-around title, and seven months after her birth Latynina competed at the national championships.
 Latynina kept her pregnancy a secret, even from her coach.
 She also had a son.

 Retirement

-Latynina retired after the 1966 World Championships and became a coach for the Soviet national gymnastics team, a position she held until 1977.
+Latynina announced her retirement after the 1966 World Championships and became a coach for the Soviet national gymnastics team, a position she held until 1977.
 Under her coaching the Soviet women team won gold in the 1968, 1972 and 1976 Olympics.
 She organized the gymnastics competition at the 1980 Olympic Games in Moscow.

-She holds the Russian citizenship and lives in Moscow.
+She holds Russian citizenship and lives in Moscow.
 Latynina has received numerous Soviet and Russian state accolades.

 In 2023, she spoke out against Russian athletes competing under a neutral flag at the Olympics due to the 2022 Russian invasion of Ukraine, calling it "unpatriotic".